nhersh/QuestionMark/public/docs/ABOUT.md

 <span style="font-size: 2em;" align="left;" valign="top;"> &nbsp;&nbsp;&nbsp;Question Mark is a mission-based team made up of 9 individuals from <br> different backgrounds that came together to deliver results in an uncertain<br> world.
-With Question Mark, our customers determine out success. </span>
+With Question Mark, our customers determine our success. </span>